-Actuarial The combined set of assumptions made by the actuary, regarding the future, to calculate the value of liabilities.
+The combined set of assumptions made by the actuary, regarding the future, to calculate the value of liabilities.
 The main assumptions will relate to the discount rate, salary growth, pension increases and longevity.
 More prudent assumptions will give a higher liability value, whereas more optimistic assumptions will give a lower value.

+Administering Authority

+The council with statutory responsibility for running the Fund, in effect the Fund's "trustees".

+Admission Bodies

-- AdministeringThe council with statutory responsibility for running the Fund, in effectAuthoritythe Fund's "trustees". - AdmissionEmployers which voluntarily participate in the Fund, so that their employees and ex-employees are members.
+Employers which voluntarily participate in the Fund, so that their employees and ex-employees are members.
 There will be an Admission Agreement setting out the employer's obligations.
+For more details (see 2.5).

+Common contribution rate

-For more details (see 2.5). - Common contributionThe Fund-wide future service rate plus past service adjustment.
-It should be noted that this will differ from the actual contributions payable by individual employers. - Covenant The assessed financial strength of the employer.
+The Fund-wide future service rate plus past service adjustment.
+It should be noted that this will differ from the actual contributions payable by individual employers.

+Covenant

+The assessed financial strength of the employer.
 A strong covenant indicates a greater ability (and willingness) to pay for pension obligations in the long run.
-A weaker covenant means that it appears that the employer may have difficulties meeting its pension obligations in full over the longer term. - Deficit The shortfall between the assets value and the liabilities value.
+A weaker covenant means that it appears that the employer may have difficulties meeting its pension obligations in full over the longer term.

+Deficit

+The shortfall between the assets value and the liabilities value.
 This relates to assets and liabilities built up to date, and ignores the future build-up of pension (which in effect is assumed to be met by future contributions).

+Deficit repair/recovery period

-DeficitThe target length of time over which the current deficit is intended to be paid off.
+The target length of time over which the current deficit is intended to be paid off.
 A shorter period will give rise to a higher annual past service adjustment (deficit repair contribution), and vice versa.

-- DesignatingEmployers such as town and parish councils that are able to participate in the LGPS via resolution.
-These employers can designate which of their employees are eligible to join the Fund. - Discount rate The annual rate at which future assumed cashflows (in and out of the Fund) are discounted to the present day.
+Designating Employer Employers such as town and parish councils that are able to participate in the LGPS via resolution.
+These employers can designate which of their employees are eligible to join the Fund.

+Discount rate

+The annual rate at which future assumed cashflows (in and out of the Fund) are discounted to the present day.
 This is necessary to provide a liabilities value which is consistent with the present day value of the assets, to calculate the deficit.
 A lower discount rate gives a higher liabilities value, and vice versa.
-It is similarly used in the calculation of the future service rate and the common contribution rate. - Employer An individual participating body in the Fund, which employs (or used to employ) members of the Fund.
-Normally the assets and liabilities values for each employer are individually tracked, together with its future service rate at each valuation.
+It is similarly used in the calculation of the future service rate and the common contribution rate.